 - For safety, place your bird in a sack or cover with hunter orange when leaving the woods.

 Turkeys are found on the private agricultural lands with rolling oak woodlands adjacent to the larger private timber holdings.
-Most turkey populations are in the eastern third of these units, closer to the Willamette unit.
+Most turkey populations are in the eastern third of these units, closer to the Willamette Unit.
 Remember to get permission to hunt on private land.

-Hunting success is dependent on access to private lands with turkeys and early scouting.
+Hunting success is dependent upon securing access to private lands with turkeys and early scouting.
 Turkeys are most often found on private lands in the foothills along the west side of these units.
 It is uncommon to find turkeys in the Douglas fir forests at higher elevations.
 Hunting can be very good in the McKenzie and southern portions of the Santiam Units for hunters that have done their homework and obtained access to private lands.
 Turkey are not abundant in the northern portions (north of Silverton) of the Santiam Unit and hunters will have difficulty finding the few scattered flocks.

--Photo by David Budeau-
+-Photo by NH Pham-

 White River and Hood Units